Expensive Glass Of Crap

 - Bones: The Victim of the Week is a wine critic; he's killed by a man who was bootlegging expensive wine, filling knockoff bottles with his cheaper wine.
 Played With in that most people couldn't taste the difference, something explicitly mentioned by the bootlegger.
 The wine critic, however, could, which was why he had to go.

 - In Black Books, Manny and Bernard housesit for a friend and accidentally drink a ridiculously expensive and rare bottle of wine he was going to present as a gift to the pope.
-They brew their own and put it in the bottle, reasoning that "all wine tastes the same".
-Their brew kills the pope and the friend arrested for it.
+They concoct their own (mixing cheap wine with a rather Literal-Minded assortment of the things a guidebook says it should taste like) and put it in the bottle, reasoning that "all wine tastes the same".
+Their brew kills the pope and the friend is arrested for it.

 - Angry at a passenger for being rude to her, Cabin Pressure's Carolyn Shappey swaps out the expensive wine that he requests she serve him with the same boxed crap that they serve everyone on the airline, justifying herself with the excuse that everyone's palate is shot at their altitude (Truth in Television; this is, in fact, "the deal with airline food").